mm-zacharydavison/pollytest/README.md

 // Configure pollyTest (you can share this globally if you like) const pollyTest = createPollyTest({
-  recordingsDir: 'tests/fixtures/recordings',                                   // network recordings [relative to git root]
+  recordingsDir: 'tests/fixtures/recordings',                                   // recordings and snapshots [relative to git root]
-  snapshotsDir: 'tests/fixtures/snapshots',                                     // your snapshots [relative to git root]
   headersToRedact: ['x-custom-auth'],                                           // [optional] redacted headers won't be stored (use for API keys)
   bodyNormalizer: (body) => body.replace(/"timestamp":\d+/g, '"timestamp":0'),  // [optional] normalize timestamps and other fields that always change
 });